 4. Use a folder to conquer the paper

 At the beginning of the year, each of the kids gets an A4 folder to fill with anything they want to keep.
 It’s up to them to put in their artwork, notes, projects, assignments, awards and any other thing they deem memorable.
-I put everything into a drawer during the week and at the end of the week I clean the drawer out, so they need to rifle through before Sunday or it’s gone.
+I put everything into a drawer during the week.
+At the end of the week I clean the drawer out.
+So they need to rifle through before Sunday or it’s gone.

 This might help too: The anxious mum’s guide to back to school

 5. Get to know the village